TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-installationandupgrade-sql-always-on.md

         3. Select the "Connect" button.
 If login fails and you cannot connect to the SQL Server database, jump to step #5.vii as you need to proceed with opening a support case.
         4. After a successful connection, right-click on the topmost SQL Server node just added to the "Object explorer" panel (begins with its IP address).
 Select "Restart", then select "Yes" to confirm the *"Are you sure you want to restart the MSSQLSERVER service"* message.
 Wait for the successive *"Attempting to stop"* and **"Attempting to start"* dialogs to complete.
         5. In the "Object explorer" panel, expand the "Databases" node under the parent SQL Server node, and verify that the "appservice_hosting" and "appservice_metering" databases are "Synchronized".
-        6. Repeat step #5.v until you've tested both SQL Server VM's IP addresses.
+        6. Repeat step #5.v using the 2nd SQL Server VM's IP address.
     6. If you were able to successfully connect to the SQL Server load balancer and both VMs, repeat step #4 above to verify whether the App Service RP can reach them.
 If not, continue with the next step.
     7. Close the remote desktop session with the SQL Server VM.
 6. Close the remote desktop session with the controller VM.